sniperbeetle/HeroHunter/README.md

 # Krunker Multihack
 Hero Hunter v1.4.9

 Discontinued because of some humans.
+Checkout my patreon tho ayy https://www.patreon.com/hrt

 ## How to install

 <s>0.
-Download the latest release [here](https://github.com/hrt/HeroHunter/releases/download/1.0/HeroHunter.zip) and extract it.<s>
+Download the latest release [here](https://github.com/hrt/HeroHunter/releases/download/1.0/HeroHunter.zip) and extract it.
 1. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
 2. Enable Developer mode by ticking the checkbox in the upper-right corner.
 3. Click on the "Load unpacked extension..." button.